Tw1ddle/game-of-life/README.md

 [![Project logo](screenshots/game_of_life_logo.png "Game Of Life WebGL logo")](http://www.samcodes.co.uk/project/game-of-life/)

-Interactive implementation of **Conway's Game of Life** written in Haxe and three.js.
-Try it now [in your browser](http://www.samcodes.co.uk/project/game-of-life/).
+Interactive implementation of Conway's Game of Life written with Haxe and WebGL.
+Run it [in your browser](http://www.samcodes.co.uk/project/game-of-life/).

 ## Features
-* Interact with thousands of Game of Life patterns, add them to the simulation with a single click.
+* Add thousands of Game of Life patterns to the simulation with one click.
 * Speed up, slow down, step, pause and clear the simulation.
-* ~~Share snapshots of the simulation state.~~
-* ~~Palettes and other visual options.~~
+* Easily preview and select your preferred patterns.

 ## Usage

-Run the [demo](http://www.samcodes.co.uk/project/game-of-life/) - open the "Settings" section, select a pattern, and click or tap to add it to the simulation.
+Run the [demo](http://www.samcodes.co.uk/project/game-of-life/), select a pattern via the dropdown or clicking in the preview area, and click or tap to add it to the simulation.
 Here it is in action:

 [![Screenshot](screenshots/screenshot_1.gif "Game Of Life WebGL screenshot 1")](http://www.samcodes.co.uk/project/game-of-life/)